tdpreece/django_packaging/README.md

 # An example of a reusable Django package
-I've seen a number of ways of structuring Django packages and wanted to work which I thought suited me best.
+I've seen a number of ways of structuring Django packages and wanted to work out which I thought suited me best.

 ## How to use this package
 Run all tests,